 Calf raises can increase ankle strength and stability and may help prepare your body for plyometric exercises like box jumps.

 Machine leg exercises

-Using machines can help you to isolate and train specific muscles in your lower body, build power and speed.
+Using machines can help you isolate and train specific muscles in your lower body to build strength, power and speed.

-This squat variation keeps your upper back and hips in a stable position, reducing the reliance on core strength compared to a barbell squat.
-Your hips are in a fixed position and this means that more of the load is taken by the quads.
+This squat variation keeps your upper back and hips in a stable position, reducing the reliance on core strength compared to a barbell squat and putting more of the load on your quads.

 The leg press targets your quads, hamstrings, glutes and calves.
 Many gyms have a 45-degree leg press (as shown above), or a horizontal leg press — both are great!
 In the demonstration above, Kayla has her feet wide in a "sumo leg press" position.
 For a standard leg press, you can have your feet closer - about hip distance apart.

-This exercise targets the quadriceps, using the lever action of the leg to load the thigh muscle.
+This exercise targets your quads, using the lever action of the leg to load your thigh muscle.
 It’s an effective exercise for building lower body strength and muscle definition.

-Doing hamstring exercises helps to build balanced, strong legs.
-This isolation exercise targets the hamstrings but also engages the calf muscles, glutes, quads and shins.
+This isolation hamstring exercise targets the hamstrings while also engaging the calf muscles, glutes, quads and shins.

 Recovery leg exercises

 Hip flexor and quad stretch

 This stretch helps to release tight quads and stretches your hip flexors.
-You can intensify the stretch by contracting your glute muscle — aim to hold the stretch for 30 seconds during your cool down.
+You can intensify the stretch by squeezing your glute muscle — aim to hold the stretch for 20-30 seconds on each side.

-This stretch releases tight hamstrings and also stretches your calves.
-It’s a good stretch to use during an active recovery session or when you can lie down to stretch.
-You can intensify the stretch by looping a towel or a yoga strap around your foot and holding onto it.
+This stretch releases tight hamstrings and stretches your lower back.
+It’s a good stretch to use during an active recovery session and is easy to do anywhere!

 Hamstring and calves stretch